 Democrats and Depoliticizing Markets

-While Democrats have been more in line with classical liberal thinking in regards to social freedoms they were previously behind the Republicans on this matter.
-But as Republicans have moved toward central planning Democrats have had second thoughts on their previous views on regulations and economics.
+While Democrats have been more in line with classical liberal thinking in regards to social freedoms they were previously behind the Republicans on economic matters.
+But as Republicans have moved toward central planning and dirigisme under Trump, Democrats have had second thoughts on their previous views on regulations and economics in some areas.